maiconpinto/cakephp-adminlte-theme/README.md

-# CakePHP AdminLTE Theme (2.0.0)
+# CakePHP AdminLTE Theme (2.0.3)

 **What's the news**

-The AdminLTE was updated version to 2.4.5.
+The AdminLTE was updated version to 2.4.18.

-The CakePHP was updated version compatible to 4.0.0.
+The CakePHP was updated version compatible to 4.4.

-This release 2.0.0 is can be considered the stable version, as indicated in the [SemVer.org](https://semver.org/) recommendations.

 ### Installation